 The Office of Personnel Management (OPM) calculates the subscription charges that will be in effect beginning each January for both individual and family plans.
-The Postal Service contribution will equal 85% of the weighted average bi-weekly premiums under the FEHBP as determined by OPM in January 2007.
+For career employees on the rolls prior to May 23, 2011, the Postal Service contribution will equal 81% of the weighted average bi-weekly premiums under the FEHBP as determined by OPM in January 2012.
+Thereafter the Employer contribution will be adjusted as follows: